robrichard/graphql-spec/spec/Section 7 -- Response.md

 ## Label

-If the response of the GraphQL operation is an event stream, subsequent values will contain a string field `label`.
+If the response of the GraphQL operation is an event stream, subsequent values may contain a string field `label`.
 This `label` is the same label passed to the `@defer` or `@stream` directive that triggered this value.
 This allows clients to identify which `@defer` or `@stream` directive is associated with this value.